 Risks and Uncertainty

-The risk factor implies the amount of "uncertainty" involved in the development of a story.
-Stories with high risk can have a major influence on commitments that must be delivered within a very narrow timeframe.
+The risk factor implies the amount of "uncertainty" involved in developing a story.
+Stories with high risk can significantly influence commitments that must be delivered within a very narrow timeframe.
 Therefore, within my team, I adopt the practice of pushing those stories to be addressed soonest.
-This is in order to reduce the impact of the risk materializing.
+This is to reduce the impact of the risk materializing.

 Internal and External Dependencies

-Although we should aim to create standalone stories, it’s inevitable that there will always be some dependencies within them.
+Although we should aim to create standalone stories, there will inevitably be some dependencies within them.
 Those dependencies can relate to both "Functional" and "Non-Functional" stories.
-Dependencies must be considered because it’s very common that top priority stories cannot be developed due to dependency on a lower ranked story that must be developed first.
+Dependencies must be considered because it’s very common that top priority stories cannot be developed due to dependency on a lower-ranked story that must be developed first.